Iliaromanov/Iliaromanov/README.md

 -->

 - <!--🎓--> Computer Science student at the University of Waterloo
-- <!--🧠--> Highly interested in Backend Development, Data Science/Machine Learning, and General Software Engineering
+- <!--🧠--> Experienced and interested in Backend Development, Data Science/Machine Learning, and General Software Engineering
 - <!--😄--> Looking for co-op opportunities for Winter 2022

 <!--